puppetlabs/puppet-docs/source/pe/3.7/r10k_yaml.md

 ###zack-r10k module

 The [zack-r10k](https://forge.puppetlabs.com/zack/r10k) module provides some help with configuring r10k.
-If you choose to use the zack-r10k module, be aware that use of thisx module is beyond the scope of PE 3.8.
+If you choose to use the zack-r10k module, be aware that use of this module is beyond the scope of PE 3.8.

 Note that the zack-r10k module does not support SLES.

 ## Next Steps

 Once you've listed each repo you want to manage with r10k in r10k.yaml, you're ready to specify your modules in your Puppetfile.
-If you've already done that, then you're ready to [run r10k](running) to sync your environments.
+If you've already done that, then you're ready to [run r10k][running] to sync your environments.